 Policy is critical because it shapes people’s lives: no matter who you are or where you live, your life is shaped by the policy environment around you.
-Sightsavers works to influence policy in the areas of education, health and neglected tropical diseases, and social inclusion.
+Sightsavers works to influence policy in the areas of global health, education and neglected tropical diseases, and social inclusion.
 Our policy and advocacy work is supported by our research.

 We’re exploring how to address the global lack of disability data, helping people with disabilities and older people to conduct and analyse research with their peers, and promoting the financial independence of people with disabilities through innovative economic empowerment projects.
 We’re also testing how to make more inclusive health projects and promoting accessible political participation.

 Our policy campaign, Put Us in the Picture, calls on the international community to make global development inclusive of people with disabilities, and since 2013 it has contributed to an increasing focus on disability-inclusive development both in the UK and around the world.

 Sightsavers’ policy and advocacy work aligns with the global Sustainable Development Goals (SDGs) and fully supports their commitment to ‘leave no one behind’ in creating a fairer world.